PagerDuty (NYSE:PD) Updates FY 2023 Earnings Guidance

-PagerDuty (NYSE:PD – Get Rating) last released its earnings results on Thursday, September 1st.
-The company reported ($0.04) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.04.
-The company had revenue of $90.30 million for the quarter, compared to analyst estimates of $88.22 million.
+PagerDuty (NYSE:PD – Get Rating) last released its quarterly earnings results on Thursday, September 1st.
+The company reported ($0.04) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.04.
+The business had revenue of $90.30 million for the quarter, compared to the consensus estimate of $88.22 million.
 PagerDuty had a negative net margin of 38.83% and a negative return on equity of 45.04%.
-The firm’s quarterly revenue was up 33.8% on a year-over-year basis.
-During the same period in the prior year, the firm earned ($0.35) EPS.
-As a group, research analysts predict that PagerDuty will post -1.3 EPS for the current fiscal year.
+PagerDuty’s revenue for the quarter was up 33.8% on a year-over-year basis.
+During the same quarter last year, the firm earned ($0.35) EPS.
+On average, equities analysts anticipate that PagerDuty will post -1.3 earnings per share for the current fiscal year.

-In other PagerDuty news, Director Elena Gomez sold 25,166 shares of PagerDuty stock in a transaction that occurred on Tuesday, June 21st.
-The shares were sold at an average price of $25.03, for a total transaction of $629,904.98.
-Following the transaction, the director now directly owns 18,409 shares of the company’s stock, valued at $460,777.27.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-In related news, Director Elena Gomez sold 25,166 shares of the stock in a transaction on Tuesday, June 21st.
-The stock was sold at an average price of $25.03, for a total value of $629,904.98.
-Following the completion of the sale, the director now directly owns 18,409 shares in the company, valued at approximately $460,777.27.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Jennifer Tejada sold 975 shares of the firm’s stock in a transaction dated Tuesday, July 12th.
-The shares were sold at an average price of $28.02, for a total value of $27,319.50.
-Following the completion of the transaction, the chief executive officer now directly owns 753,388 shares in the company, valued at $21,109,931.76.
+In other news, CRO Dave Justice sold 1,362 shares of the firm’s stock in a transaction dated Monday, September 19th.
+The shares were sold at an average price of $23.44, for a total transaction of $31,925.28.
+Following the completion of the transaction, the executive now directly owns 427,832 shares of the company’s stock, valued at approximately $10,028,382.08.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other news, CRO Dave Justice sold 1,362 shares of the firm’s stock in a transaction dated Monday, September 19th.
+The shares were sold at an average price of $23.44, for a total transaction of $31,925.28.
+Following the completion of the transaction, the executive now directly owns 427,832 shares of the company’s stock, valued at approximately $10,028,382.08.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CFO Howard Wilson sold 15,000 shares of the firm’s stock in a transaction dated Monday, August 22nd.
+The stock was sold at an average price of $25.07, for a total transaction of $376,050.00.
+Following the transaction, the chief financial officer now directly owns 451,649 shares of the company’s stock, valued at $11,322,840.43.
 The disclosure for this sale can be found here.
-Insiders have sold 245,768 shares of company stock valued at $6,781,040 in the last three months.
-Corporate insiders own 8.70% of the company’s stock.
+In the last three months, insiders sold 201,552 shares of company stock valued at $5,664,652.
+Company insiders own 8.70% of the company’s stock.

 Hedge Funds Weigh In On PagerDuty